diegojgb/WatchLog/README.md

 ## Installation

-- You can download the latest release from [here](https://github.com/diegojgb/xPaste/releases/latest "https://github.com/diegojgb/xPaste/releases/latest")
+- You can download the latest release from [here](https://github.com/diegojgb/WatchLog/releases/latest "https://github.com/diegojgb/WatchLog/releases/latest")
 - It is a standalone executable.
 It reads its configuration from a single "data.json" file.
-Refer to the section below for configuring your data.json
+Refer to the sections below for configuring your data.json

 ## Usage

 You need to create a data.json file that holds all the information needed for the application to run.
 This file must reside in the same folder as the executable.
-For more information refer to the [configuring data.json](#configuring-data.json) section.
+For more information refer to the [configuring data.json](#configuring-datajson) section.

 ### data.json example